Mobile Crisis Teams

 d.
 Link individuals in crisis to all necessary medical and behavioral health services that can help resolve the situation and prevent future crises.

-You can request help from a mobile crisis team if you are concerned about a family member, friend, or acquaintance who is experiencing (or at risk of) a behavioral health crisis.
+4. In New York City you can request help from a mobile crisis team if you are concerned about a family member, friend, or acquaintance who is experiencing (or at risk of) a behavioral health crisis.
 You can also request a team for yourself.
-To request a team, call NYC Well at (888) NYC-WELL (888-692-9355).
+To request a team, call 988.
+If you are calling from area codes 212, 718, 646, 917, 347, 929 you will reach NYC 988.
+If you are calling from different area code and you want to reach NYC 988, you can request to be transferred to NYC 988.
 If you are a provider looking to make a referral for a client/patient/student please refer to the provider page.

 NYC Definition of Behavioral Health Crisis